rcn-ee/ti-opencl/docs/sphinx-doc/source/environment_variables.rst

     kernels is also supported from x86 Ubuntu machines and in that use case, it is required that this environment variable is set to the top level directory path where the C66 cross compiler tools are installed.

+.. envvar::  TI_OCL_DSP_1_25GHZ

+    Initialize the C66 DSPs to run at 1.25 Ghz rather than the default 1.00 Ghz.

+    The TI_OCL_DSP_1_25GHZ environment variable is only applicable to the DSPC8681 OpenCL Implementation.
+The DSP frequency on the other platforms is determined at Linux boot time.